nagydani/seedling/sprout/TUTORIAL.md

 ## Arithmetics

-Seed uses reverse Polish notation (or RPN for short): numbers go on a stack, while operators take their arguments (typically one or two) from the top of the stack and place the result back on the top of the stack.
+Sprout uses reverse Polish notation (or RPN for short): numbers go on a stack, while operators take their arguments (typically one or two) from the top of the stack and place the result back on the top of the stack.